Zachary Taylor: Black Hawk War

-In May 1828, Taylor was called back to action, commanding Fort Snelling in Michigan Territory (now Minnesota) on the Upper Mississippi River for a year, and then nearby Fort Crawford for a year.
+In May 1828, Taylor was called back to action, commanding Fort Snelling in Michigan Territory (now Minnesota) on the Upper Mississippi River for a year, and then nearby Fort Crawford, also in the Michigan Territory (now Wisconsin), in order to rebuild the previous fort, which had heavily damaged by a flood, for a year.
 After some time on furlough, spent expanding his landholdings, Taylor was promoted to colonel of the 1st Infantry Regiment in April 1832, when the Black Hawk War was beginning in the West.
 Taylor campaigned under General Henry Atkinson to pursue and later defend against Chief Black Hawk's forces throughout the summer.
 The end of the war in August 1832 signaled the final Indian resistance to U.S. expansion in the area.

 During this period, Taylor opposed the courtship of his 17-year-old daughter Sarah Knox Taylor with Lieutenant Jefferson Davis, the future President of the Confederate States of America.
 He respected Davis but did not wish his daughter to become a military wife, as he knew it was a hard life for families.
 Davis and Sarah Taylor married in June 1835 (when she was 21), but she died three months later of malaria contracted on a visit to Davis's sister's home in St. Francisville, Louisiana.

 Second Seminole War

 By 1837, the Second Seminole War was underway when Taylor was directed to Florida.
-He built Fort Gardiner and Fort Basinger as supply depots and communication centers in support of Major General Thomas S. Jesup’s campaign to penetrate deep into Seminole territory with large forces and trap the Seminoles and their allies in order to force them to fight or surrender.
+He built Fort Gardiner and Fort Basinger as supply depots and communication centers in support of Major General Thomas S. Jesup's campaign to penetrate deep into Seminole territory with large forces and trap the Seminoles and their allies in order to force them to fight or surrender.
 He engaged in battle with the Seminole Indians in the Christmas Day Battle of Lake Okeechobee, among the largest U.S.–Indian battles of the 19th century; as a result, he was promoted to brigadier general.
 In May 1838, Jesup stepped down and placed Taylor in command of all American troops in Florida, a position he held for two years—his reputation as a military leader was growing and he became known as "Old Rough and Ready."
 Taylor was criticized for using bloodhounds in order to track Seminole.

 After his long-requested relief was granted, Taylor spent a comfortable year touring the nation with his family and meeting with military leaders.
 During this period, he began to be interested in politics and corresponded with President William Henry Harrison.
 He was made commander of the Second Department of the Army's Western Division in May 1841.
 The sizable territory ran from the Mississippi River westward, south of the 37th parallel north.
 Stationed in Arkansas, Taylor enjoyed several uneventful years, spending as much time attending to his land speculation as to military matters.